ejs94/Automation_Boring_Stuff/README.md

 # Automation Boring Stuff with Python
 ## Udemy Course

-* Regex Example: Find all email and phone number from a clipboard of a PDF.
+* Regex Folder: Has a code example using Regex to find all email and phone number from a clipboard copy of a PDF.
+* Debuggin Folder : Has two code examples about the use of Raise, Assert and Logging